mailpile/Mailpile/README.md

 ## Indexing your mail ##

-The program `mailpile.py` expects to find a folder named `search` in the current directory and symbolic links named `000` and `001` to whichever two mailboxes you want indexed.
+The program `mailpile.py` will create and use a folder in your home directory named `.mailpile` for its indexes and settings.
+Currently it also expects the current directory to containe symbolic links named `000` and `001` to whichever two mailboxes you want indexed (this will be made configurable later).
 Omitting one is fine.
 If you want more, you'll have to Use The Source.

-(In the future these things should all move to `$HOME/.mailpile` and become more configurable, see the TODO list below.)
+(In the future these things should all become more configurable, see the TODO list below.)

 A simple test run might look like so:

     $ ln -s /var/spool/mail/YOURNAME 000
-    $ mkdir search
     $ ./mailpile.py -R

 The program prints details of its progress as it runs.
 Note that just